ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

        <ApplicationDefaults entityID="https://$YOUR_HOSTNAME/login/shibboleth" REMOTE_USER="eppn persistent-id targeted-id">

-In the block, delete or comment-out any SSO or SessionInitiator blocks that shipped, and add the two listed below if this is a production machine.
+In the block, delete or comment out any SSO or SessionInitiator blocks that shipped, and add the two listed below if this is a production machine.
 This tells the software to redirect for a given authentication request to the CAF Central Discovery Service.

         <Sessions lifetime="28800" timeout="3600" relayState="ss:mem"
                   checkAddress="false" handlerSSL="true" cookieProps="https">